Northwest69/Hamster/README.md

    ok now the robot works but is really dumb lol. it runs into stuff... lag time... momentum... go and :speed up ping

 ###7/8/2015
    Arduino Uno now functioning - Window's driver needed to be installed.
-Gave it a fresh battery charge aswell.
+Gave it a fresh battery charge as well.
    Updated Breadboard and schematic - was missing Uno VIN.

 ###7/7/2015